Does Local Urban Governance Status Matter? Evidence from India: Conclusion

-Our study also opens avenues for future research.
-One extension would be to examine longer-term and broader outcomes of municipalization.
-Due to data limitations, we focused on infrastructure inputs as of 2011.
-It would be valuable to see if these translate into improved local public goods for residents over time.
-For example, higher school enrollment or better health indicators in newly urbanized areas.
-Household survey data, such as subsequent rounds of NFHS, could be linked to our design to assess impacts on education, health, and income.
-Another avenue is to explore the fiscal side: how do the finances of local bodies change at the threshold?
-Are municipalities able to raise more revenue or attract more investment?
-Additionally, the heterogeneity across states hints at interesting political economy dynamics – understanding why some states are reluctant to create new towns, possibly to avoid sharing revenue or due to political patronage networks, could inform strategies to overcome those barriers.
-Our findings underscore that urban local governance matters: even in a context where local governments often have limited capacity, formally bringing a settlement into the urban administrative fold has certain measurable benefits for the community.
-As countries throughout the developing world continue to urbanize, ensuring that institutional change keeps pace with demographic change will be crucial for sustainable long-term development.
+Our study opens avenues for future research.
+One extension would be to examine longer-term outcomes beyond 2011, using household survey data such as subsequent rounds of NFHS to assess impacts on education, health, and income.
+A clear need remains to understand \textit{why} and \textit{how} local urban governance status leads to improved public goods provision.
+Is it primarily through increased fiscal resources, improved administrative capacity, greater political representation, or a combination of these factors?
+We encourage future work to unpack the mechanisms through which municipalization translates into better infrastructure and services.
+Another avenue is to explore the fiscal channel: how do municipal finances change at the threshold, and to what extent do new ULBs rely on own-source revenue versus transfers?
+Understanding heterogeneity in statutory recognition across states, such as why some are reluctant to create new towns, possibly to avoid sharing revenue or due to political patronage networks, could inform policymakers seeking to overcome barriers to timely municipalization.
+Our findings underscore that formally bringing settlements into the urban administrative fold has measurable benefits, and that ensuring institutional change keeps pace with demographic change will be crucial for sustainable development in rapidly urbanizing economies.